oocoding/chileaf-coach-md/readme.md

-# 操作说明
+# Instructions

-## 下载 app
+## Download app

 1. iOS App.
 2. android TV App.

-## iOS 下载说明
+## How to install iOS App

-1. 扫描二维码，并输入密码 123456。

-扫描下方二维码
+ Scan the QR code and enter the password 123456

 ![iOS QR](./imgs/00-coach_down.png)

-## android 下载说明

-1. 扫描二维码，并输入密码 1111 。

-扫描下方二维码
+## How to install Android App

+ Scan the QR code and enter the password 1111

 ![iOS QR](./imgs/00-COACHTV.png)

-## iOS App 操作说明
+## iOS App Operation Instructions

-1. 给 hub 配网, 配网成功后，hub 通过 wifi 将收集到的数据传递到后台。
+1. Configure the hub to the network.
+After the network is successfully configured, the hub transmits the collected data to the background via wifi.
-2. 添加用户信息。
+2. Add user information.
-3. 将添加的用户信息绑定到搜索到的心率设备。
-4. 显示绑定的设备数据。
+3. Bind the added user information to the searched heart rate device.
+4. Display bound device data

-## 添加用户信息
+## Add user information

 ![add user](./imgs/01-add-user.PNG)

-## 配置 hub 的 wifi
+## Configure hub wifi connection

 step-01:
 ![bind device](./imgs/02-setup-hub.PNG)